The strange death of Josh Maddux, the Boy in the Chimney

 Conceding to Murphy, Born reopened the case three days after his initial conclusion.
 It was not only the rebar that caused doubt about the original autopsy.
 For example, a large wooden breakfast bar that had been torn from a wall in the kitchen and dragged over to block the Chimney from inside the cabin raised further suspicions.
 If the breakfast bar had been torn from the wall, then who had done it and why?

 Josh’s body had also been found in a fetal position, with his legs above his head and disjointed from his torso.
-He would have had to have entered the chimney head first to get into such a position.
+He must have entered the chimney head first to get into such a position.
 This was a somewhat unusual position, and Born had earlier commented that he thought it would have taken two people to position him in such a fashion.

 What was even stranger was that when Josh’s body had been found, he was wearing only a thin thermal shirt, and his clothes had actually been found inside the cabin, folded up next to the fireplace.
 Born said of this evidence, “This one really taxed our brains.
 We found his clothing just outside the firebox.
 He only had on a thermal T-shirt.
 We don’t know why he took his clothes off, took his shoes and socks off, and why he went outside, climbed on the roof and went down the chimney.
 It was not linear thinking.”